suyashR007/location_tracker/README.md

 1. **Model**:

    - Represents the data and business logic of the application.
-   - In this project, models like `UserModel` and `TodoModel` define the structure of user and todo data, respectively.
+   - In this project, models like `UserModel`, `TodoModel`, and `GeofenceModel` define the structure of user, todo, and geofence data, respectively.

 2. **View**: